ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-25-aws-project-bundling-amis.md

 {% include JB/setup %}

 ## What is "Bundling an AMI"
 An AMI is a computer image configured for a specific purpose.
 Using an AMI you can easily create a new EC2 instance.
+The AMI includes a template for the root volume, launch permissions and a block device mapping.

  - AMI:EC2 Instances::blueprint:Sky Scraper

 ## Why Would You Bundle an AMI?
 Bundling your own AMI has several advantages: